 Soil moisture sensor – Watermark probe

-In addition to being used at agrometeorological stations, sensors from the American manufacturer Irrometer can be installed in the soil at various locations to measure soil water potential, expressed in centibars (kilopascals).
+Besides agrometeorological stations, sensors from the American manufacturer Irrometer can be placed in the soil at various locations to measure soil water potential, which is expressed in centibars (kilopascals).

 Sensor diameter: 22 mm